EXERCISES (Question number 31 to 40)

 So range x = (u² sin 2θ )/g = (225*√3/2)/9.8 = 19.9 m,

-So, Yes, the ball will hit the wall at the distance of 5 m without hitting the floor.
+So, Yes, the ball will hit the wall at a distance of 5 m without hitting the floor.

 Yes, the answer will differ because the ball will not hit the wall at a distance of 22 m away without hitting the floor.